 - SEL8540 Poetology

-The range of compulsory and optional modules will be different for those studying part-time.
+The range of optional modules will be different for those studying part-time.

 Modules change annually to take account of:

 - the requirements of external bodies and partners

 Most module information for 2019 entry will be available from mid-May 2019.

 The fees displayed here are per year.
 If your studies last longer than one year your fee may be subject to an annual inflationary increase.

 Part time: £3,600

 Find out more about our tuition fees, including how to pay them and available discounts.

 EU students starting at Newcastle in 2018 and 2019 will pay the UK (Home) tuition fee for the full duration of their course.